turingschool/curriculum/source/projects/jsblogger.markdown

 t.text    :body
 ```

-Once that's complete, go to your terminal and run the migration with @rake db:migrate@.
+Once that's complete, go to your terminal and run the migration with `rake db:migrate`.

 ### Relationships